JalenKAgain/Weather-Dashboard/README.md

 * Make the OpenWeather API calls server-side, parse the data, and then send the parsed data client-side

 ## Contributing
-Are strongly recommended for better understanding
+Are strongly recommended for better understanding.

 ## Note
+Multiple tutoring sessions helped me get the desired code in particular files.

 ## Questions
 If you have any questions feel free to reach me at the following:
 - Email: jacjalen16@gmail.com

+## Link